Fishing In Virginia

 All about fishing in the Old Dominion State

 Virginia offers a rich and diverse fishing experience, with a wide variety of fish species to target across its warm water fisheries, cold water fisheries, ponds, lakes, and rivers.
+The purpose of this page is to share basic information about the best fishing lakes in the state, plus the species found in each lake.
 Whether you prefer casting a line in tranquil ponds or exploring vast lakes and rivers, Virginia has something to offer every angler.

 In Virginia's warm water fisheries, anglers can target popular species such as largemouth bass, striped bass, catfish, crappie, and sunfish.
 Lakes such as Smith Mountain Lake, Lake Anna, and Lake Gaston are known for their excellent bass fishing, offering opportunities to reel in trophy-sized largemouth bass.
 Anglers can also enjoy the thrill of battling striped bass or targeting catfish and crappie using various techniques.
 Warm water fisheries provide year-round fishing opportunities and are particularly active during the warmer months.